ofiwg/libfabric/man/fi_mxm.7.md

 # OVERVIEW

+The mxm provider is deprecated and will be replaced in a future release of libfabric.

 The *mxm* provider runs over the MXM (Mellanox messaging) interface that is currently supported by the Mellanox infiniband fabrics.
 The *mxm* provider makes use of MXM tag matching API in order to